-17. How to Refinance Any Debt – Refinancing, or consolidating, your debts can make sense if you’re struggling with high payments.
+18. How to Refinance Any Debt – Refinancing or consolidating your debts can make sense if you’re struggling with high payments.
 Refinancing also won’t harm your credit as much as debt settlement or filing for bankruptcy.
 This Dough Roller article helps you learn to refinance any type of debt.

 Qualifying for Bankruptcy

 19. Chapter 7 – Bankruptcy Basics – This article from USCourts.gov covers lots of information about Chapter 7 Bankruptcy, but you’ll find a detailed eligibility section here, which can help you figure out if you qualify for this type of bankruptcy.